Chinese Lunar New Year in London 2026 Free

 About

-Celebrate the Year of the Snake in London, the biggest Chinese New Year celebrations outside Asia.
+Celebrate the Year of the Horse in London, the biggest Chinese New Year celebrations outside Asia.

 Every year, hundreds of thousands of people descend on the West End to enjoy a colourful parade, free stage performances and traditional Chinese food, and to wish each other "Xin Nian Kuai Le" (Happy New Year in Mandarin) or "Sun Nin Faai Lok" (in Cantonese).